Deobhog

 Deobhog is a town and Nagar Panchayat located in the Gariaband district of Chhattisgarh state of India.
 It was upgraded from a Gram Panchayat to a Nagar Panchayat in September 2024, following a notification from the Government of Chhattisgarh.

 It is situated in the eastern part of the district, near the border with Odisha.
 Historically a rural settlement governed by a Gram Panchayat, Deobhog was upgraded to a Nagar Panchayat (a type of urban local body in India) in September 2024, as part of a state government notification aimed at improving urban infrastructure and administration in growing semi-urban regions.

-Deobhog lies in the southeastern corner of Chhattisgarh and shares proximity with the neighboring state of Odisha.
+Deobhog lies in the southeastern corner of Chhattisgarh and is close to the neighbouring state of Odisha.
 The region features undulating terrain and lies within a forested and mineral-rich belt.
 The area is primarily agrarian but also sees some mining activity nearby.

 Demographics

-As per the 2011 Census, the combined population of the area now forming the Nagar Panchayat was approximately 5,287.
+According to the 2011 Census, the combined population of the area now forming the Nagar Panchayat was approximately 5,287.
 Deobhog is a diverse town with a mix of tribal and non-tribal populations.
 The official languages are Hindi and Chhattisgarhi, with Odia also spoken due to the town’s proximity to Odisha.
 The area has a moderate literacy rate and a mix of tribal and non-tribal communities.

 As of 2024, Deobhog functions under the jurisdiction of a Nagar Panchayat.
 This urban body includes: